|Sherwood Foresters (Notts and Derby Regiment)||32129|

-Douglas was born in about 1895.
+Douglas was born in 1894.
 He enlisted on 4th November 1915 before being discharged on 21st January 1919 as a result of his wounds.

 He was awarded the Victory and British War Medals.